Learning Direct Optimization for Scene Understanding

-The structure of the rest of the paper is as follows: in sec.~\ref{sec:nlo} we explain \ourMeth and how it contrasts to error-based optimization, and discuss related work.
-In sec.~\ref{s:initialization} we describe the vision-as-inverse-graphics framework and the initialization networks.
-Sec.~\ref{sec:expts} gives details of the experimental set-up, and results are described in sec.~\ref{s:results}.

-The optimization of the latent variables $\bfz$ starts at configuration $\bfz_0$, which is obtained from the initialization networks described in sec.\ \ref{s:initialization} below.
-From $\bfz_0$, a standard optimization, \eg basic gradient optimization, would make a step based on the gradient of the error $E$ as

-where $\mu_t$ is a stepsize, and $E(\bfx,\bfg(\bfz_t))$ measures the error between the image $\bfx$ and the current prediction $\bfg(\bfz_t)$.
-This error could e.g.\ measure the discrepancy in pixel space, or in some other feature space like the representation obtained in higher layers of a neural network (see e.g.\ \cite{izadinia-shan-seitz-17,kulkarni-whitney-kohli-tenenbaum-15}).

-Gradient-based optimization is not the only optimization strategy available.
-Due to the difficulties in obtaining gradients from a renderer, much work for minimizing $E(\bfx, \bfg(\bfz))$ has used gradient-free local search methods such a Simplex search, coordinate descent, genetic algorithms \cite{stevens-beveridge-01}, and the COBYLA algorithm (as used in \cite{izadinia-shan-seitz-17}).
+Given our initial prediction $\bfz_0$, a standard optimization would make steps based on some error $E$ where $E(\bfx,\bfg(\bfz_t))$ measures the error between the image $\bfx$ and the current prediction $\bfg(\bfz_t)$.
+To perform the optimization, one can use a gradient-based optimization (GBO).
+However, due to the difficulties in obtaining gradients from a renderer, much work for minimizing $E(\bfx, \bfg(\bfz))$ has used gradient-free local search methods such a Simplex search, coordinate descent, genetic algorithms \cite{stevens-beveridge-01}, or the COBYLA algorithm (as used in \cite{izadinia-shan-seitz-17}).

-In contrast, \ourMethodFull procedure takes as input $\bfx$, $\bfz_t$, and the current prediction $\bfg(\bfz_t)$, as shown in Figure \ref{i:nlo}.
-A Prediction Network is then trained to predict $\bfz^{\mathrm{pred}}_{t+1}$, the true latent variables corresponding to $\bfx$, as described in sec.\ \ref{s:NLO}.
-The update for $\bfz$ then becomes
+However, it is unknown which error measure $E$ would be most effective for simultaneously addressing issues such as misaligned objects, occlusions, textures, etc. In contrast, \ourMethodFull procedure takes as input $\bfx$, $\bfz_t$, and the current prediction $\bfg(\bfz_t)$, as shown in Figure~\ref{i:nlo}, and is trained to predict $\bfz^{\mathrm{pred}}_{t+1}$, the true latent variables corresponding to $\bfx$, as described in Section~\ref{s:NLO}.